Skip to content

 Positive

-- Absolute Sovereignty: The machine remains a strict extension of the Magus's will; autonomous "runaway" behaviors are physically impossible for critical tasks.
+• Absolute Sovereignty: The machine remains bound to the Magus's Will; autonomous "runaway" behaviors are physically impossible for critical tasks.

 Negative